Tired and uninspired? Borrow my sketchbook ritual

 No pressure.
 No performance.
 Just low-stakes creating.
 I don’t perfect.
 I don’t polish.
 I don’t pretend.
 I open my sketchbook.
 Not like it’s an art gallery, but a playground.
 Its pages aren’t for applause or approval.
 They’re a route back to delight.
 A sketchbook isn’t the stage.
 It’s the backstage.

-Here’s what helps when I need to soften the edges of perfectionism:
+Here’s what helps when I need to get out of my own way and resist perfectionism:

 1. Start easy